 Significantly, a requirement to reduce rents by 1% per annum for 5 years from 2016/17, introduced by the Welfare Reform & Work Act 2016, has negatively affected the council's housing finances and had an impact on the council's capacity to support new development and acquisitions initiatives.
 The council estimated that £1m would be available per annum in 2015/16 for new build development or acquisitions but this had to be reviewed in light of government policy.
 The last year of the rent reduction requirement will be 2019/20 and thereafter, the council is likely to be able to increase rents by the CPI +1%.
 This will therefore increase the council's rent roll, albeit the council is conscious that the roll out of universal credit could lead to an increase in arrears and has accounted for bad debt to increase.
 It is predicted that at the end of 2019/20, there will be reserves of £4.36m in the housing revenue account and this will leave the council in a positive financial position.
-The debt cap on the council's ability to prudentially borrow.
+The debt cap on the council's ability to borrow for new build was removed in the Summer of 2018 giving the council greater flexibility to prudentially borrow.
 As rents increase from 2020/21, the council anticipates that it can commit more funds for development and acquisitions in future years.

 As a landlord, the council will maintain and improve its stock through its capital programme (Housing Investment Programme).
-The Housing Investment Programme for 2019/20 is approximately $\pounds 3.m$ and includes not only works on individual properties but also estate and environmental improvements and disabled adaptations.
+The Housing Investment Programme for 2019/20 is approximately £3.m and includes not only works on individual properties but also estate and environmental improvements and disabled adaptations.
 The council anticipates that the amount available for capital improvements will remain stable as more funds become available for development and acquisition initiatives.